diegodjty/diegodjty/README.md

 <h1 align="center">Hi 👋, I'm Diego</h1>
-<h3 align="center">Hello!
+<h3 align="left">Hello!
 My name is Diego Taveras I’m a Front End Developer located in Long Island, New York.
 I love web development and everything that has to do with technology.
 I am passionate about learning new things and acquiring new experiences and skills.
 I am a lover of nature, sports, and working out.
 To learn more about my education and, experiences take a look at my resume.</h3>

-- 👨‍💻 All of my projects are available at [https://www.diegotaveras.com/](https://www.diegotaveras.com/)
+- 👨‍💻 Some of my projects are available at [https://www.diegotaveras.com/](https://www.diegotaveras.com/)

 - 📫 How to reach me **diegotaveras.dev@gmail.com**